Mertes Award for Excellence in Community College Research

-- The research must address specific issues of concern to California community colleges that have policy implications or the potential to shape the future of community colleges.
-The research must seek to promote and keep community colleges on the cutting edge of higher education in this country and the world.
+- The research must address specific issues of concern to California community colleges that have operational and/or policy implications that have the potential to shape the future of community colleges in California.

 - The author(s) must provide written permission for ACCCA to edit and publish a summary of the research (if not already available to ACCCA members via other professional publications.)

 Members of the Selection Committee will consider the following questions:

 - Is the research topic of current interest?
 Does it contribute to and further higher education research about California community colleges?

 - Is the research of superior quality in its methodology, its completeness and clarity of style?
 Is the methodology rigorous, objective, and valid?
 Does the research thoroughly address and answer the question(s) posed?

 - Do the research findings have action and policy implications at the institutional, community, state, regional and/or national level(s)?